coverclock/com-diag-hazer/LOCATIONS.md

 ## Geodetic Center of North America

-Meade's Ranch, a private property in Kansas, contains the Geodetic Center of North America (or the contiguous forty-eight states of the United States, depending on what you read).
+Meade's Ranch, a private property in Kansas, contains the Geodetic Center of North America (or of the contiguous forty-eight states of the United States, depending on what you read).

 39°13’26.71220″N, 98°32’31.74540″W (2012)